arielherself/espresso/README.md

 Now they have further reason to be angry.
 Earlier this month leaders of the civilian bloc and the junta signed a new accord promising a fully civilian government and elections in two years.
 Activists are suspicious: the agreement was negotiated behind closed doors by a coterie of politicians and generals who are widely mistrusted.
 The most contentious issue—prosecution of the generals for genocide and crimes against humanity—will supposedly be dealt with later, sparking fears that it never will be.

-## The science of pads and tampons

-At any given time, about 300m of the world’s women are menstruating.
-Of these, three-quarters will be using a menstrual product—tampons, pads, pantyliners and so on—to regulate their flow.
-A typical woman who employs such devices will use around 15,000 of them during her life.

-Yet rigorous studies into the composition of menstrual products are [remarkably patchy](https://te.arielherself.xyz/science-and-technology/2022/12/14/not-enough-is-known-about-the-science-of-pads-and-tampons).
-Official reports have found few dangers, and any serious health hazards would probably have come to light by now.
-Even a small risk, though, would affect many people.
-And in some parts of the world, from America to Kenya and South Korea, women have reported symptoms including shorter periods, cramps and rashes when using certain pads.
-The two largest makers of menstrual products say they give priority to safety, and deny using harmful chemicals.
-But companies’ verdicts on their own products can’t be taken as gospel.
-The onus is on scientists, regulators and public-health agencies to fill in the gaps in knowledge.

 ## A clash of superstars in the World Cup final

 For some, this year’s World Cup in Qatar has been [marred by concerns](https://te.arielherself.xyz/culture/2022/11/10/the-world-cup-is-tarnished-should-fans-enjoy-it-anyway) about human rights.
 On the pitch the tournament will be remembered for major [upsets,](https://te.arielherself.xyz/culture/2022/12/02/why-the-world-cups-first-stage-has-been-surprisingly-even) as teams such as Morocco and Japan bested European giants.
 Yet Sunday’s final, between Argentina and France, has a familiar feel.
 Over the past 40 years, just five countries account for 19 of the 22 World Cup finalists: Brazil, Germany (West Germany before 1990), Italy and this year’s pair.